-- Call 911. - Be prepared to give as much information as possible: - Location of emergency - o Type of incident and any direct details of emergency - Your name - Render First Aid/CPR if needed and you are properly trained. - Stay with victim until help arrives OR if the victim is in imminent danger. - Keep victim still only move if other dangers are present. - After the person has been given aid and the incident is over, remain available to help the investigating staff with pertinent information for an incident report or, if applicable, an Employee Injury report. - o Library Accident/Incident Report - o Employee Injury Report
+- Call 911. - Be prepared to give as much information as possible: - Location of emergency (Address, building, room) - Type of incident and any direct details of emergency - Your name and phone number from which you are calling - Render First Aid/CPR if needed and you are properly trained, or attempt to find someone trained. - If no one trained in First Aid is available, as a minimum attempt to provide the following assistance: - Stop the bleeding with firm pressure on the wounds (note: avoid contact with blood or other bodily fluids) - Clear the air passages using the Heimlich Maneuver in case of choking. - Note: First Aid Kits are located next to the cash register behind the desk, and above the sink in the breakroom. - In case of rendering assistance to personnel exposed to hazardous materials, consult the material safety data Sheet (MSDS) and wear the appropriate personal protective equipment.
+Attempt First Aid only if trained and qualified. - Stay with victim until help arrives OR if the victim is in imminent danger. - Keep victim still only move if other dangers are present. - After the person has been given aid and the incident is over, remain available to help the investigating staff with pertinent information for an incident report or, if applicable, an Employee Injury report. - Library Accident/Incident Report - o Employee Injury Report